MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>data-driven from Italian data</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>unrecorded infected cases are considered in the dynamics of the model which seems more than relevant  / lockdown unadressed but but partially balanced by the weighting approach that gives more importance to most recent data</details>
+<details><summary> <b>Comment/issues</b> </summary>unrecorded infected cases are considered in the dynamics of the model which seems more than relevant  / lockdown unadressed but but partially balanced by the weighting approach that gives more importance to most recent data</details></br>

-##Scenario analysis of non-pharmaceutical interventions on global COVID-19 transmissions
+## Scenario analysis of non-pharmaceutical interventions on global COVID-19 transmissions
 ### General information
 **Authors** : Xiaohui Chen, Ziyi Qiu</br>
 **Publication date** : 04/07</br>